Thyroid Medications (NDT, T3, etc)

 3) NDT in total is measured in milligrams (mg), i.e. one grain equals 60 or 65 mg; the individual hormones like T3 and T4 are measured in micrograms (mcg).

 4) When mentioning the T4 and T3 in these natural thyroid medications, the companies use the “synthetic” terminology, like “levothyroxine” for the T4, and “liothyronine” for the T3…but they are NOT synthetic products.

 WARNING: though some of the contents for each medication or supplement was from their websites, this page as a whole comes under the DMCA or Digital Millennium Copyright Act, meaning this page is protected under copyright law.
 That means you are not welcome to copy this entire page, or sections, without asking for permission from Stop the Thyroid Madness LLC.

 THESE TWO PRESCRIPTION NDT’S BELOW i.e NP and ARMOUR, ARE READILY AVAILABLE:

 NP THYROID, aka just called “ACELLA” by many patients, is an excellent brand of desiccated thyroid since 2010, and has always received good reviews via patient reports.
-Made by the company called Acella, you can do it sublingually, which patients like.
+Made by the company called Acella, you can do it sublingually, which patients like, or chew it up or swallow.
 Active ingredients are listed as 38 mcg levothyroxine (T4) and 9 mcg liothyronine (T3) per one grain (60 mg), though like all desiccated thyroid, has all five hormones.
 Sometimes pharmacies will call it generic, but Acella says no, it’s a name brand.
 So if you are substituted with NP Thyroid, it’s a GOOD thing. .

 NP Thyroid has no wheat products in their tablets.
 Tablets can be oval-shaped; some are round, debossed on one side with “AP” and a3-digit code on the other side as shown below: